Sensory Wildlife Garden

 garden was created with funding from The Big Lottery Fund through

-Groundwork Community Projects program.
+the Groundwork Community Projects program.
 Lewisham Council Green

 Scene permitted refurbishment of the rose garden area within the formal